cran/cNORM/README.md

 # The other way round: Print raw table (for grade 3) together with 90% confidence intervalls
 # for a test with a reliability of .94
 rawTable(3, cnorm.elfe, CI = .9, reliability = .94)

+# Get the predicted norm scores for a vector of raw scores and explanatory variable, e. g. age
+predicted <- predictNorm(elfe$raw, elfe$grop, cnorm.elfe)

 # cNORM can as well be used for conventional norming
 # In this case, the group variable has to be set to FALSE when ranking the data.